Patients and Visitors

-We know that visiting can be a crucial part of any patient's healing process and we encourage you to drop by to spend time with your loved ones.
-If you have more questions about visiting information, no matter whether your questions are pertaining to the rules regarding usage of your cell phones or if you have questions about the smoking policy, H1N1 or even the special services that we are able to offer, please give us a call: 707-725-3361.
+We know that visiting can be a crucial part of any patient’s healing process.
+We encourage you to consider other ways to visit via phone – iPad, FaceTime, etc. If you have more questions about visiting information, please give us a call: 707-725-3361.

 The gift shop at Redwood Memorial Hospital is located in the main lobby of the hospital and features a large selection of baby gifts as well as wonderful decorator items, stuffed animals, books, See's candy, chocolates and seasonal gift items.